 This gaming PC is a tough competition to next generation consoles.
 For 400 dollars, you can build a decent PC if you choose the best possible components available right now.
 This PC is for gaming at 1080p and will give you more than 40 fps on an average on high-ultra settings in most of the games easily.

-If you are planning to buy a pre-built PC then I recommend you to skip that step and buy components individually, build your own PC and you could be able to play all of your favorite games without any stutter.
+If you are planning to buy a pre-built PC then I recommend you to skip that step and buy components individually, build your own PC and you could be able to play all of your favourite games without any stutter.
 I update these builds time to time whenever a new opportunity comes in the market so you can get the most our of your system.

 I have made this PC upgradable as much as possible and you will be able to replace any of its components easily in the future.
 I call it “THE MASTER” Build.